Creamy Potatoes Au Gratin Recipe & Video

 Preheat oven to 350°F

-- Peel and thinly slice the potatoes - @ 1/8" thick.
+Peel and thinly slice the potatoes - about 1/8" thick.
 Put the sliced potatoes into a large bowl.

-- Put in the oven and bake for a total of about 1 1/2 hours (larger batches will take longer, of course).
-Every 20 minutes or so, open oven and with the back of a large spoon, break the crust the cream is starting to form.
+Bake for a total of about 1 1/2 hours (larger batches will take longer).
+Every 20-30 minutes or so, open the oven and with the back of a large spoon, break the crust the cream is starting to form.
 On the final "crusting breaking" the consistency of the cream should noticeably thicker and have absorbed into the potatoes a decent amount.
 For the final 20-30 minutes, leave everything untouched to form a golden top.
 Cream should be nearly all broke down and absorbed with just a bit of creamy, buttery-ness between the potato slices.

-- Remove from oven allow to cool a bit before serving.
-It will retain a napalm-like heat for at least 10-15 minutes.
+Remove from oven allow to cool a bit before serving.
+It will retain an intense heat for at least 10-15 minutes.